Hippolyte Stupuy's Obituary of Sophie Germain

 She worked.

 Working on the theorems that Fermat had left without proof, she herself finds remarkable numerical theorems, so remarkable that Legendre will insert them in a supplement to the second edition of his Théorie des nombres.
 At the same time, she contributes to various periodical collections.
 In the first, in the Annales de Physique et de Chimie, there is an examination of the principles which can lead to understanding of the laws of equilibrium and of motion of elastic solids; this examination is an obvious answer, although it is not named there, to a Memoir of Poisson in which there is the supposition that it is enough to consider the molecular actions as unspecified forces, decreasing rapidly with distance.
 Mlle Germain, for her part, seeks to establish that the hypotheses on the intimate constitution of bodies are useless and even harmful in the question of elastic bodies, and that it suffices, in order to resolve problems of this kind, to start from the general fact that the elastic bodies have a tendency to re-establish themselves in the form which an external cause may have caused them to lose; whereupon Navier, in his turn, writes: "Some esteem has generally been given to the efforts which have resulted in establishing the principles and analytical forms by means of which a particular class of phenomena was, for the first time, subjected to the world of calculation.
 As for the observations of M Poisson, after which it would not be permissible to represent the forces resulting from molecular actions by definite integrals, we do not share this opinion."
 Then, in the Annales of Crelle, in Berlin, there is a Memoir on the curvature of surfaces.
-Finally, in these same Annales, there is a note on how the yy and zz values are composed in the equation
+Finally, in these same Annales, there is a note on how the and values are composed in the equation

-and those of YY' and ZZ' in the equation
+and those of and in the equation

 We know that, taking refuge in her study during the first reforming crisis, she composed these last two works to the sound of the cannon of July 1830.